Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 * Copyright Daniel Berthereau, 2023-2025 (see [Daniel-KM] on GitLab)

-This feature was initially present in the module [Advanced Resource Template], before being extracted as an independent module for the [collections of the Maison de Salins].
+This feature was initially present in the module [Advanced Resource Template], before being extracted as an independent module for the [collections de la Maison de Salins].

 [Dynamic Item Sets]: https://gitlab.com/Daniel-KM/Omeka-S-module-DynamicItemSets